IdMineThat/IsotopeC_Android_Miner/README.md

 ## Start Mining
 - Scan your ISO Address
 - Choosing a mining pool.
-As of the development, 'tidecoin.ru' was a good choice, since very small amounts are paid out.
+Still working on a specific pool configurd for the low hash rates of phones.
 - Set battery level and maximum battery temperature.
 - Set if you also like to mine with battery / mobile data.